rust-lang-ru/book/nostarch/chapter13.md

 There are many ways to implement this.
 For this example, we’re going to use an enum called `ShirtColor` that has the variants `Red` and `Blue` (limiting the number of colors available for simplicity).
-We represent the company’s запасы with an `Запасы` struct that has a field named `shirts` that contains a `Vec<ShirtColor>` representing the shirt colors currently in stock.
+We represent the company’s inventory with an `Inventory` struct that has a field named `shirts` that contains a `Vec<ShirtColor>` representing the shirt colors currently in stock.
-The method `выдать` defined on `Запасы` gets the optional shirt color preference of the free shirt winner, and returns the shirt color the person will get.
-This setup is shown in Listing 13-1:
+The method `giveaway` defined on `Inventory` gets the optional shirt color preference of the free-shirt winner, and it returns the shirt color the person will get.
+This setup is shown in Listing 13-1.

 src/main.rs